Drive Rebuild Program

 A 12- year – old drive arrives in our Dallas shop for inspection and possible rebuild.

-There are Slipstick drives that have been in operation since 1980’s.
+There are Slipstick drives that have been in operation since the 1980s.
 The simple, robust design of the Slipstick drive provides years of trouble-free service with periodic lubrication being the only routine maintenance requirement.

 The Slipstick drive can typically handle modifications to the original conveyor design without any changes; however, if needed, the drive weight stack can easily be increased in size.

-The long run investment in a larger heavy-duty horizontal motion conveyor outweighs those for a lighter-weight horizontal motion conveyor with a smaller drive size, if a pan length extension is a potential.
-Smaller drive sizes would not have been capable of handling the pan length increases required for this future application and the purchasing of a new drive or a completely new conveyor would have probably been necessary if a longer length is needed.
+The long-run investment in a larger heavy-duty horizontal motion conveyor outweighs those for a lighter-weight horizontal motion conveyor with a smaller drive size if a pan length extension is a potential.
+Smaller drive sizes would not be capable of handling the pan length increases required for future applications and the purchasing of a new drive or a completely new conveyor would most likely be necessary if a longer length is needed.